iotaledger/iota-wiki/common/community/funding/community-treasury.md

 ![Community Treasury](https://github.com/iota-community/Community-Governance/raw/main/assets/iota_community_treasury.png)

 The IOTA community treasury will be set up as soon as the IOTA network gets upgraded with the Stardust ledger, and smart contracts can be executed on the Mainnet.
-The IOTA Community will be able to use a budget of 50 TI to support the ecosystem via grants.
+The IOTA Community will be able to use a budget of 50,000,000 IOTA to support the ecosystem via grants.
 Until this is possible, the community is also deciding on setting up a [Community Treasury Grant Committee](https://govern.iota.org/t/sgp-0005-shimmer-community-treasury-grant-committee/1576) for the Shimmer network.

 ## Initial Voting